-- Access the Model Select function in the programming mode (by pressing the MODE and SELECT keys simultaneously and holding them down for one second).
+- 1. Access the Model Select function in the programming mode (by pressing the MODE and SELECT keys simultaneously and holding them down for one second).
 The number for the current, active model will be blinking. - 2.
-To activate a different model memory press the DATA INPUT lever for a half second until the desired model number appears. - 3.
+To activate a different model memory press the DATA INPUT lever until the desired model number appears. - 3.
 Now the model has been selected.
 All programming inputs from this point forward will affect only the model number on the screen (until another model number is selected).

-CL Data reset function
+RCST Data reset function